javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 But there leads to some interesting usages compared to a "pure, classical, boolean-only OR".

 <ol>
-<li>**Getting the first truthy value from the list.**
+<li>**Getting the first truthy value from the list of variables or expressions.**

-Imagine, we have several variables, which can be either set or non-set.
+Imagine, we have several variables, which can either contain the data or be `null/undefined`.
 And we need to choose the first one with data.

 Using OR for that: